duongnguyen-dev/MLProd/README.md

 - **Hive metastore**: A service that stores metadata for Hive tables (like table schema)
 - **PostgreSQL**: This is the database backend for the Hive Metastore.
 It's where the metadata is actually stored.
 - **Terraform**: A tool to build up GKE.
+- My setup will include:
+  - For **trino**: 1 coordinator and 2 worker nodes
+  - For **minio**: 1 tenant pool with 2 pods, each pod has two volumes for storing data.

+**NOTE**: If you want to **add more tenants**, just create a new namespace as two tenants cannot live in the same namespace, then redo *step 10 till the end*

 **How to guide 📖**
 - **Step 1**: Create a [project](https://console.cloud.google.com/projectcreate)